Kinshasa: Segregation

 The Kinshasa Central Market was launched in January 1944 to serve the commercial needs of the African population as urban development and colonial segregation measures grew more pronounced.

-Colonial authorities enforced a racially segregated urban model.
-African residents were confined to separate indigenous quarters, known as cités indigènes, such as Léo I and Léo II.
-These zones were delineated by colonial authorities who allocated land in rudimentary grids.
-Lacking modern infrastructure like sewers, these neighborhoods only had basic sanitation facilities, typically simple pit latrines made from a hole dug or drilled into the ground.
+Colonial authorities enforced a racially segregated urban model in which African residents were confined to separate indigenous quarters, known as cités indigènes, such as Léo I and Léo II.
+These zones were delineated by colonial authorities which allocated land in rudimentary grids and, lacking modern infrastructure such as sewers, were equipped only with basic sanitation facilities, typically simple pit latrines consisting of holes dug or drilled into the ground.
 During the 1920s, the urban growth brought the indigenous quarters into proximity with European residential areas, particularly near the Matadi–Kinshasa Railway and the Boulevard Albert 1er (now Boulevard du 30 Juin).
-This spatial convergence led to heightened concerns among European settlers regarding public health and urban hygiene, leading the Léopoldville Urban Committee in 1933 to implement a buffer known as the "neutral zone".
-Although an 800-meter-wide zone was recommended, the implemented buffer measured only 250 to 300 meters due to logistical constraints and exemptions granted to some Europeans residing in the area.
-This zone, referred to as Parc De Bock, now the Kinshasa Botanical Garden, was created by District Commissioner Fernand De Bock and agronomist Roeck.
-The zone also housed the Kinshasa Zoological Garden and served both as a recreational area for European residents and as a sanitary barrier between the European and indigenous quarters.
-Vegetable gardens, maintained by unemployed volunteers, were cultivated within the park.
-Located immediately south of the neutral zone, the indigenous area included notable facilities such as Ndolo Airport, a market, the botanical and zoological gardens, Kinshasa General Hospital, a wireless telegraph station (TSF), a golf course, a cemetery, and Camp Léopold II (now Camp Kokolo).
+This heightened European settlers' concerns about public health and urban hygiene, which prompted the Léopoldville Urban Committee in 1933 to establish a buffer known as the "neutral zone", which, although recommended to be 800 meters wide, was implemented at only 250 to 300 meters because of logistical constraints and exemptions granted to some Europeans living in the area.
+Known as Parc De Bock, now the Kinshasa Botanical Garden, this buffer was established by District Commissioner Fernand De Bock with agronomist Roeck and included the Kinshasa Zoological Garden, and served as a sanitary barrier and a leisure space for Europeans.
+The park also contained vegetable gardens tended by unemployed volunteers, while immediately south of the neutral zone lay the indigenous area, which encompassed key facilities such as Ndolo Airport, Kinshasa Central Market, Kinshasa General Hospital, a TSF wireless station, a golf course, a cemetery, and Camp Léopold II (now Camp Kokolo).